infrapedia/infrapedia.com/client/README.md

 - BuyDialog component points field is now using custom api and mapbox places api
 - buyMessageFormatter helper function needed to be updated
 - Doesn't make sense to have fiberPairs on the sidebar so we removed it
+- Blog link on navbar doesn't have to open on a new tab

 ## Version 2.1.3